joshuagryphon/plastid/docs/source/glossary.rst

     feature
         A region of the genome with interesting or specific properties, such as a gene, an mRNA, an exon, a centromere, et c.

+    genome assembly
+    genome build
+        A specific edition of a genome sequence for a given organism.
+These are updated over time as sequence data is added and/or corrected.
+        When an assembly is updated, frequently the lengths of the chromosomes or contigs change as sequences are corrected.

     genome browser
         Software used for visualizing genomic sequence, :term:`feature`